skyglass/spring-boot-kafka-movie-bets/README.md

 #### ✅ Event-Driven Choreography Saga with Spring Kafka Listeners and Kafka Transactions
 #### ✅ Outbox Pattern with JPA ACID Transactions
 #### ✅ Synchronizing Kafka and Database Transactions with Kafka and JPA Transaction Manager
-#### ✅ Handling Concurrency with Kafka Consumer Groups and Partitions
+#### ✅ Handling Concurrency and Parallelization with Kafka Consumer Groups and Partitions
-#### ✅ Sequential processing guarantee for messages with the same key and in the same topic
+#### ✅ Sequential processing guarantee for messages with the same key
+#### ✅ Parallel processing for messages in different partitions
 #### ✅ Handling Resiliency with Kafka Consumers and Retryable Exceptions
 #### ✅ Retryable Exceptions and Dead-Letter Queue Error Channel with Spring Kafka
 #### ✅ E2E Concurrency Testing Framework with Completable Futures using Spring Cloud OpenFeign